 Constituent advocacy is the cornerstone of our political process.
 Sharing a local perspective with elected officials on issues facing insurers is critical to our ability to champion issues important to the customers we protect.
 In September 2013, several Allstate employees and agency owners participated in the company’s first-ever Congressional “Fly-In” to talk with lawmakers about issues affecting the insurance industry and consumers.
 During the sessions, Allstaters discussed issues with their elected officials, including insurance reform, support for modernizing and improving the insurance regulatory system, and federal support for disaster preparedness.
 These grassroots advocacy efforts will continue in 2014 and beyond as a way to enhance our government relations and public affairs efforts.

-In addition to our volunteer and financial support of philanthropic efforts, Allstate works to support our customers and communities through our advocacy work on policy issues.
-Here are some of the areas where Allstate has shown leadership in influencing policy in the best interest of our communities.
+In addition to our volunteer and financial support of philanthropic efforts, Allstate works to support our customers and communities through our advocacy work on public policy issues.
+Here are some of the ways in which we seek to influence public policy for the benefit of our customers and the communities we serve.

 Comments or Questions: email@example.com

 © 2015 ALLSTATE INSURANCE COMPANY.
 ALL RIGHTS RESERVED.